 9. USMC: “The Few.
 The Proud.
 The Marines.”

 The United States Marine Corps is smaller than the Army and the Navy, but the men and women who serve in this branch are very proud of their jobs.
-It also relates to the high caliber of the men and women who join.
+An effective and great slogan, it also relates to the high caliber of the men and women who join and one of the best slogans ever written.
+This famous slogan is enticing to those who want to join.

 10. KFC: “It’s finger lickin’ good.”

-Doesn’t that sound appetizing?
-Kentucky Fried Chicken’s slogan makes its food sound very delectable by claiming that customers will lick their fingers after eating it.
-Mouth watering, yet?
+Doesn’t this famous slogan sound appetizing?
+A slogan for companies that sell fast-food has to be short and sweet.
+Kentucky Fried Chicken’s advertising slogan makes its food sound very delectable by claiming that customers will lick their fingers after eating it.
+Is your mouth watering, yet?

 11. Canon EOS: “See what we mean.”

 A play on words, “see what we mean,” tells the customer to check out the product to understand what Canon means by the quality of the camera.
 But, it is a camera.
+This advertising slogan speaks for itself.
 This DSLR brand is one of the most popular brands of cameras in America.
+This isn’t a catchy slogan but it is an effective one.

 12. Wal-Mart: “Save money, live better.”

-This product slogan show the competition Wal-Mart gives its competitors: its products cost less.
+This product’s famous slogan shows the competition Wal-Mart gives its competitors: its products cost less.
 By spending less, customers are supposedly living better lives.
+Short and sweet, this is an example of a very good slogan.
+This slogan sets the standard for any other slogan for companies that are retail giants.

 13. Nikon: “At the heart of image.”